Back to all posts

 Should I book a hotel, apartment, or Airbnb for World Cup 2026 in Mexico City?

 For 2-4 nights, a hotel can be easiest.
-For 2-6 weeks, a furnished apartment usually works better because you need kitchen, laundry, workspace, privacy, and routine.
+For 2-6 weeks, a furnished apartment usually works better because you need kitchen, laundry, workspace, privacy, storage, and routine.
 Airbnb-style platforms are useful for discovery, but long-stay guests should verify the exact terms before booking.

 Is a furnished apartment better than a hotel for a 2-6 week World Cup stay?